South Carolina R&D Tax Credit

 CPA Filing Support Delivered

-Coordinated amended return filing for three prior years plus current-year claim
+Prepared study materials for three prior years plus current-year claim to support CPA-coordinated amended filings

 CPA received study package with federal and SC schedules for each tax year

-Anonymized examples based on representative SC engagement profiles.
-Individual results depend on qualifying activities, expenses, and tax situation.
+Illustrative examples based on common R&D credit engagement profiles.
+These examples are hypothetical and provided for educational purposes only.
+Individual results depend on qualifying activities, expenses, documentation, tax posture, and CPA review.

 Key Facts